 - Offering of secondary organs to places that will let me speak about topics from the book

-- Spending most waking hours in email pitching people, or answering interview questions, about the book
+- Spending most waking hours in email pitching people, or answering interview questions, about said book

 - Running up bar tabs larger than many 3rd world economies (there are reasons many authors have signature drinks)